 The classification determines the method by which the financial assets or financial liabilities are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
 Cash and cash equivalents and Investments are measured at FVTPL.
-Trade and other receivables, due from related parties, deposits, trade payables and accrued liabilities, due to related parties, income tax payable, contract liabilities and customer liabilities are measured at amortized cost.
+Financial instruments including trade and other receivables, due from related parties, trade payables and accrued liabilities, due to related parties, and contract liabilities are measured at amortized cost.